 Peace, freedom, justice, prosperity, equality, democracy, dignity.
 All together, as one.

-These words, emblazoned on the foundational charter and boastfully proclaimed nearly a century ago, heralded the start of the Union of Nations.
-A dream borne from the collective mind of politicians of yore amidst the aftermath of Orbis’ cruelest wars — a dream that sought to reshape and rebuild while establishing bonds of everlasting peace and prosperity.
+A dream born from the collective mind of politicians of yore amidst the aftermath of Orbis’ cruelest war — a dream that sought to reshape and rebuild the world, establishing bonds of everlasting peace and prosperity for humanity.

-What started as a simple cooperation agreement between six countries went onto growing into an entity so large that it now encompasses almost the entirety of Orbis.
-One by one, nations joined the pledge of the Union, and now, nearly a century after its foundation, more than 150 nations are part of it, becoming the largest force on the planet, blurring political, territorial, and economical lines, and unifying all of its member nations under the banners of a single global parliament.
+One by one, the world’s nations pledged to join the Union, and now, nearly a century after its foundation, more than 150 nations are part of it.
+The Union has become the largest force on the planet, blurring political, territorial, cultural, and economical lines, unifying all of its member nations under the banners of a single global parliament.

 In their own words, the Union has created a fair, benevolent, and just society for all of its member nations.
 Benevolent as they may present themselves, and despite how noble the original intentions could’ve been at the time of its foundation, the Union is not without its history of problems and criticism.